simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

 ```
 **NOTE:** that command **has** to work, otherwise the remaining steps of the deployment will fail.
 If the command initially **fails**, usually it is due to Puppet still configuring Bolt in the background.
 In that case, wait a minute or two and try again.
 If it keeps failing, please get in touch.

-That output is rather verbose, showing various underlying Bolt details.
+Its output is rather verbose, showing various underlying Bolt details.
 A more pleasant way to check the stages of the CM and all LC hosts in one go is as follows:
 ```shell script
 simple check-stage [ stage-name ]
 ```